Robust Bichromatic Classification using Two Lines

 \subsection{Strip separation with red outliers}

 We first consider the case where all blue points must be correctly classified, and we minimize the number of red outliers $k_R$.
 We present an $O(n\log n)$ time algorithm to this end.
 Note that this runtime matches the existing algorithm from Seara~\cite{seara2002geometric}.
 We wish to find a segment $\ol{\ell_1^* \ell_2^*}$ that intersects all lines in $B^*$, so $\ell_1^*$ must be above the upper envelope $\U(B^*)$ and $\ell_2^*$ must be below the lower envelope $\L(B^*)$.
-We can assume $\ell_1^*$ to lie on $\U(B^*)$ and $\ell_2^*$ on $\L(B^*)$, since shortening $\ol{\ell_1^* \ell_2^*}$ can only decrease the number of red lines intersected.
+Again we can assume $\ell_1^*$ to lie on $\U(B^*)$ and $\ell_2^*$ on $\L(B^*)$, since shortening $\ol{\ell_1^* \ell_2^*}$ can only decrease the number of red lines intersected.

-As $\U(B^*)$ and $\L(B^*)$ are $x$-monotone, there is only one degree of freedom for choosing our segment: its $x$-coordinate.
-We parameterize $\U(B^*)$ and $\L(B^*)$ over $\R$, our \emph{parameter space}, such that each point $p \in \R$ corresponds to the vertical segment $\ol{\ell_1^* \ell_2^*}$ on the line $x = p$.
-We wish to find a point in this parameter space whose corresponding segment minimizes the number of red misclassifications, i.e. the number of red intersections.
-Let the \emph{forbidden regions} of a red line $r$ be those intervals on the parameter space in which corresponding segments intersect $r$.
+As before there is only one degree of freedom for choosing our segment: its $x$-coordinate.
+We parameterize $\U(B^*)$ and $\L(B^*)$ over our parameter space $\R$, such that each point $p \in \R$ corresponds to the vertical segment $\ol{\ell_1^* \ell_2^*}$ on the line $x = p$.
+We wish to find a point in this parameter space whose corresponding segment minimizes the number of red misclassifications, i.e., the number of red intersections.
 We distinguish between four types of red lines, as in Figure \ref{fig:stripLineTypes}:

 \begin{itemize} \item Line $a$ intersects $\U(B^*)$ in points $a_1$ and $a_2$, with $a_1 \leq a_2$.
 Segments with $\ell^*_1$ left of $a_1$ or right of $a_2$ misclassify $a$, so $a$ produces two forbidden intervals: $(-\infty,a_1)$ and $(a_2,\infty)$.